mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 42 - Warnings Strict Mode Off/readme.md

 We should run linters to statically analyze our code for potential problems.

 # Tags 🏷️

-- Fail Fast
+- Technical Debt

 # Conclusion 🏁